fajarnnn/sd-webui-reforge-classic/README.md

 <hr>

-This fork mainly serves as an archive for the "classic," or the "old" version of the Forge, built on `Gradio 3` before the major changes.
+This fork mainly serves as an archive for the "classic," or the "old" version of the Forge, built on `Gradio 3` before the major changes, with some minor changes added.

 > See the [Announcement](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/801)